Medical imaging

 Patient-specific 3D bone shape estimation of femur from two radiographs

-We are conducting joint researches with Medical School of Kyushu University and Osaka University.
-The research topics include the navigation system for endoscopic robotics surgery, 3D diagnosis system for hip replacement surgery, image guide for endotracheal intubation, etc. For instance, we propose a method to estimate a 3D shape of patient's femur from two radiographs and a parametric femoral model.
-Firstly, we develop the parametric femoral model utilizing statistical procedure of 3D femoral models taken by CT images of a number of patients.
-Then, the pose and patient-specific shape parameters of the parametric model are estimated from two 2D radiographs using a distance map constructed by the Level Set Method.
-Experiments using synthesized images, fluoroscopic images of a phantom femur, and in vivo images for hip prosthesis patients are successfully carried out, and it is verified that the proposed system has practical applications.
+We are conducting joint research with the Medical School of Kyushu University and Osaka University.
+Research topics include a navigation system for endoscopic robotic surgery, a 3D diagnostic system for hip replacement surgery, an image-guided system for endotracheal intubation, and more.
+As an example, we propose a method for estimating the 3D shape of a patient's femur using two radiographs and a parametric femoral model.
+First, the parametric model is constructed through statistical analysis of 3D femoral models derived from CT scans of multiple patients.
+Then, both the pose and patient-specific shape parameters of the model are estimated from the two 2D radiographs using a distance map generated by the Level Set Method.
+We have conducted experiments using synthesized images, fluoroscopic images of a femur phantom, and in vivo images from hip prosthesis patients.
+The results demonstrate that the proposed system is practically applicable and effective for clinical use.

 photo